null

 yellow-rain-lily-1.jpg

 BloomsThe joyful silver-dollar-sized blooms open wide bloom from summer through fall, usually following a rain.
 Summer thundershowers, with their splash of water and quick cooling of temperatures, trigger massive blooms a few days after the storm has passed.
 These historic rain lily bulbs quickly clump and spread, offering a showy display in an otherwise dormant summer garden.
 They will begin blooming in June sporadically and then really bloom en masse around September with the fall rains.
 Dry bulbs may take an extra year to bloom.
-Don't be anxious if you don't see anything this year except greenery this year.
+Don't be anxious if you don't see anything this year except greenery.
+The foliage means that your bulb is taking in nutrients, growing, and probably even multiplying.
 Just remember to feel the bulb as you plant it, and if the bulb is firm, it is healthy and will grow.

 forestandkimstar-z-citrina4.jpg